Skip to content

 • Inside a dashboard, click the Export dashboard button in the toolbar and select Export JSON configuration.

-1. Go to the Dashboards.
+1. Go to Dashboards.

 2. Click + Add dashboard ⇾ Import dashboard.